Seal of Dane County County of Dane

 Dane County Drug Court Treatment Program (DCTP)

 DCTP serves individuals identified by COMPAS as high recidivism risk.
-As part of the program, participants attend regular court reviews, treatment recommendations, case management meetings, DOC probation agent meetings, and present alcohol and other substance testing when requested.
-The twelve (12) to eighteen (18) month program consists of five phases and is presided by the DCTP Judge.
+DTC uses evidence-based practices to ensure that participants receive the correct amount of support, treatment, and oversight for their substance use disorder, and any additional resources needed to achieve long-term success.
+As part of the program, participants attend regular court reviews, treatment recommendations, case management meetings, DOC probation agent meetings, and present for alcohol and other substance testing when requested.
+The twelve (12) to eighteen (18) month program consists of five phases and is presided over by the DCTP Judge.
 Court reviews are held on Thursday mornings at 9:00 AM in Branch 4, Room 6D of the Dane County Courthouse.

 Eligibility Criteria

-The list below gives the basic eligibility and requirement for DCDP/DCTP consideration for qualified individuals:
+The list below gives the basic eligibility and requirements for DCDP/DCTP consideration for qualified individuals:

 • The current charge must not be considered a violent charge per statute 941.291(1)(b) and involve no weapons

-• Dane County resident and over the age of 18 years old
+• Dane County resident and over 18 years old

 • Identified as having Substance Use Disorder (SUD) treatment need and willingness to be treated